-Code INT-STD-20-012_01 (also published under FSC-STD-30-010 with code INT-STD-30-010_06)
+Code INT-STD-20-012_01 (also published under FSC-STD-30-010 with code

+INT-STD-30-010_06)

 Requirement (s) Clause 1.1

 Publication date 10 July 2015

-1) Is the conversion of plantations that have previously been established on agricultural land back to agricultural land acceptable according to the requirements of FSC-STD-30-010 (Clause 6.1)?

-2) Are abandoned (unmanaged) plantations established on agricultural land and destined for conversion back to agricultural land eligible for certification according to FSC-STD-30-010?

-1) Yes.
-Only conversion of natural and semi-natural forests and other wooded ecosystems such as woodlands and savannahs to plantation or non-forest uses is not allowed according to the standard (with exceptions specified in Clause 6.3).

-2) No. The certification of abandoned or unmanaged plantations does not meet the intent of the standard, which is designed for application by forest management enterprises (FMEs) at the forest management unit (FMU) level.
+- 1) Is the conversion of plantations that have previously been established on agricultural land back to agricultural land acceptable according to the requirements of FSC-STD-30-010 (Clause 6.1)? - 2) Are abandoned (unmanaged) plantations established on agricultural land and destined for conversion back to agricultural land eligible for certification according to FSC-STD-30-010? - 1) Yes.
+Only conversion of natural and semi-natural forests and other wooded ecosystems such as woodlands and savannahs to plantation or non-forest uses is not allowed according to the standard (with exceptions specified in Clause 6.3). - 2) No. The certification of abandoned or unmanaged plantations does not meet the intent of the standard, which is designed for application by forest management enterprises (FMEs) at the forest management unit (FMU) level.
 According to the definitions of FME and FMU, the implementation of the standard involves forest management, which shall not be downgraded to clear cutting of plantations.

-Code INT-STD-20-012_02 (also published under FSC-STD-30-010 with code INT-STD-30-010_07) Requirement (s) Sections 3-7 Duddhanthan data Descience and a first of the line of the l objectives of the standard in the forest management unit(s) within the scope of the evaluation."
-How shall this be interpreted when considering non-compliances with requirements
+Code INT-STD-20-012_02 (also published under FSC-STD-30-010 with code INT-STD-30-010_07) Requirement (s) Sections 3-7 Publication date Previous version: 9 August 2015; this Version: 16 January 2018

-Publication datePrevious version: 9 August 2015; this Version: 16 January 2018According to Clause 7.4 of FSC-STD-20-012 V1-1, "A non-compliance shall be considered major if, either alone or in combination with further non-compliances of other indicators, results in, or is likely to result in a fundamental failure to achieve the
+According to Clause 7.4 of FSC-STD-20-012 V1-1, "A non-compliance shall be considered major if, either alone or in combination with further non-compliances of other indicators, results in, or is likely to result in a fundamental failure to achieve the objectives of the standard in the forest management unit(s) within the scope of the evaluation."